 ⁃ the diffused attention style tends to quickly quieten down internal chatter.
 For example, it is sometimes enough to become aware of sensations coming from both hands and at the same time to sense peace and calmness of the mind.
 It is because synchronous alpha brain waves play top-down inhibitory role in the brain network.
 The quiet mind makes ‘observing without judgment’ a lot easier.

-⁃ in diffused attention style you do not redirect your attention from one object to another but you redistribute it between many objects which are attended at the same time.
+⁃ in the diffused attention style you do not redirect your attention from one object to another but you redistribute it between many objects which are attended at the same time.
 The only way to do it is to attend objects in a very soft (less rigid, relaxed) way.
 This skill can then be used in everyday life.
 For example, you can stay continuously aware of breathing whilst listening to someone talking to you and there is no struggle between competing objects in your awareness.
 It helps to continuously sense the present moment and it has very practical applications (see this post).

-⁃ it is important to note that in this style one of the objects you pay attention to could be your daydreaming.
+⁃ it is important to note that in the diffused attention style one of the objects you pay attention to could be your daydreaming.
 Including daydreaming into the diffused attention allows to reduce struggle with it during a practice.
 It is possible (and quite easy) to accept daydreaming as one of many objects you pay attention to (see this post).
 It can be easily extended to everyday life and it helps to stay present.

 ⁃ in order to become fully aware of the world, it can be helpful to cultivate a more diffused than focused attention style.
 Focused attention requires cutting off a lot of what is really happening around us and it restricts experience to a narrow stream of sensations.
 In the diffused attention style you are aware of the object and its background (see this post).
 This may broaden the perspective, helping to put things in context.
 It may also help to disable an autopilot and develop ability to respond as opposite to reacting.